 Leisure behavior as it affects the natural resources and environment.
-Solutions to current problems; back-country ethics; organizations working to preserve wilderness areas and open spaces; issues in outdoor recreation as they deal with special populations.
+Solutions to current problems; backcountry ethics; organizations working to preserve wilderness areas and open spaces; issues in outdoor recreation as they deal with special populations.
 Permission of instructor required.

-REC 191, -2; 292, -2; 391, -2; 491, -2 Independent Study

-REC 496 Honors in Recreation and Leisure Studies
+REC 191, -2; 292, -2; 391, -2; 491, -2 Independent Study (1, 2 or 3) REC 496 Honors in Recreation and Leisure Studies (1, 2, or 3, OD)